metamorph-inc/openmeta-mms/docs/doc/12-visualizer/10-Framework.md

 ## Framework Features

-The Visualizer Framework provides an abstraction layer between the Results Browser and the tabs that it hosts.
+The Visualizer Framework provides an abstraction layer between the Results Browser and the custom tabs that it hosts.
 As such it provides the following services to the tabs:

-1. Reads in the data and wraps it as a Shiny reactive data frame.
+1. Reads in data and wraps it as a Shiny reactive data frame.
 2. Provides a global concept of _Filtered_ and _Colored_ data that tabs can access.
 3. Provides a place to save user _Comments_ and _Sets_.
 4. Gives tabs the ability to add columns to the raw data frame as _Classifications_.